suryanshs09/Flash-Coding-Challenges/flashCodingChallenge1/challenges/ted-the-builder.md

 ## Input

 - first line of input will contain four integers `L`, `W`, `LB` and `WB` the dimensions of block and a building respectively.(take input in same order)
-- the rest of the lines will contain the height of each building **in terms of number of floors in them**.
+- the rest of the lines will contain the height `h` of each building **in terms of number of floors in them**.

 ## Output